AbstractSDK/cw-orchestrator/README.md

-# terra-rust-script
+# Cosmos Rust Script

-Smart contract scripting library to ease smart contract development and deployment.
+Smart contract scripting library to ease [CosmWasm](https://cosmwasm.com/) smart contract development and deployment.

-Terra-rust-script is built on top of [terra-rust-api](https://github.com/PFC-Validator/terra-rust).
+> [cosm-script](cosm-script/README.md) is inspired by [terra-rust-api](https://github.com/PFC-Validator/terra-rust) and uses [cosmos-rust](https://github.com/cosmos/cosmos-rust) for [protocol buffer](https://developers.google.com/protocol-buffers/docs/overview) parsing.

+[cw-plus-script](cw-plus-script/README.md) uses cosm-script to provide the standard type-safe interfaces to interact with cosmwasm-plus contracts.

-The use of this software makes it easier to quickly deploy new contracts.
+The use of this software makes it easier to quickly deploy and iterate on your contracts.
 You should use this function responsibly when working on mainnet or testnet as ALL the code you upload to those networks takes up valuable space.
-Therefore I strongly suggest using [localterra](https://github.com/terra-money/LocalTerra).
+Therefore I strongly suggest using a locally-hosted chain like [localterra](https://github.com/terra-money/LocalTerra), [local junod](https://docs.junonetwork.io/smart-contracts-and-junod-development/junod-local-dev-setup), etc.

+## Getting started
 Setup is very easy and seamlessly supported by using the provided *example.env* file.
 ## How it works

-Usually your contracts workspace will have a package that contains the structs that get filled by a provided JSON through the serde-json package on execution by the CosmWasm VM.
+Usually your contracts workspace will have a package that contains the structs that get filled by a provided JSON through the FFI on execution by the CosmWasm VM.
 We can easily access these endpoint structs (InstantiateMsg, ExecuteMsg, QueryMsg, ...) by adding that package as a dependency to the scripting workspace.

 In order to perform actions on the contract we need to specify these structs so the compiler can type-check our actions.
-This prevents us from executing the message on a wrong contract and it also handles converting the struct to it's json format.
-This way we prevent sending incorrectly formatted messages!
+This prevents us from executing a faulty message on a contract and it also handles converting the structs to their json format.
 The implementation for a CW20 token is shown below.
-The full file resides [here](example/cw20.rs)
+The full file resides [here](cw-plus-script/src/cw20.rs)

 ```
 // Wrapper around a ContractInstance that handles address storage and interactions.